 - Galaxy S8 new features guide covers all new and unique features of Galaxy S8 and S8+.

 - Galaxy S8 how-to guides give you detailed step-by-step guides on using most features of Galaxy S8 and S8+.

-- Galaxy S8 user manuals lets you download official Samsung Galaxy S8 user manuals in your won language.
+- Galaxy S8 user manuals let you download official Samsung Galaxy S8 user manuals in your local language.